Exchange Pre-Euro Banknotes

 When the Euro was first introduced in 1999, it replaced the existing currencies in 14 countries, from major European economic powers like France and Germany to smaller states like Monaco and San Marino.
 Over the years since then, a further six nations have adopted the Euro, mainly smaller nations and former members of the Soviet bloc.

-This radical change in European currency led to an equally major change in banknotes.
+This radical change in European currency led to a similarly significant change in banknotes.
 All 20 nations now use Euro banknotes, which entered circulation in 2002.
-Unlike Euro coins, which vary from issuing country to issuing country, Euro banknotes are identical.
-This means that a mere seven note designs have replaced the whole wide variety of pre-Euro banknotes.
+Unlike Euro coins, which vary from one issuing country to another, Euro banknotes are identical.
+This means that a mere seven-note design has replaced the whole wide variety of pre-Euro banknotes.

-Some of the nations which adopted the Euro did not have a strong tradition of pre-Euro banknotes.
-For example, although Monaco minted coins for its own currency, the Monegasque franc, it only issued banknotes once, in 1920.
-For most uses, inhabitants of Monaco simply used the French franc, which was also legal tender in Monaco.
-Similarly, the tiny country of San Marino never issued banknotes, using Italian notes alongside its own coinage.
+Some nations that adopted the Euro did not have a strong tradition of pre-Euro banknotes.
+For example, although Monaco minted coins for its currency, the Monegasque franc, it only issued banknotes once, in 1920.
+For most purposes, residents of Monaco simply used the French franc, which was also legal tender there.
+Similarly, the small country of San Marino never issued its banknotes, instead using Italian notes alongside its coinage.

-In other nations, however, a rich tradition of banknotes existed.
-The first French franc banknotes were issued in 1795, over 200 years before the introduction of the Euro.
+In other countries, however, a rich tradition of banknotes existed.
+The first French franc banknotes were issued in 1795, over 200 years before the Euro’s introduction.
 The earliest notes of the Dutch guilder date from 1814.
 Other currencies were more recent — the Slovak koruna had only been in existence for less than two decades, following the separation of Czechoslovakia into Slovakia and the Czech Republic, when Slovakia adopted the Euro.

-The many varieties of pre-Euro banknotes showcase a wide range of designs, from the classic to the cutting-edge.
-Most featured the likenesses of historical figures, such as scientists, political leaders, writers and artists, together with scenes of the architecture or landscape of the issuing country.
-For instance, the banknotes of the Finnish markka featured portraits of famous Finns such as composer Jean Sibelius or folklorist and poet Elias Lönnrot.
-Others showcased natural themes.
-For example, in 1990, the Netherlands issued new guilder notes replacing the previous series’ portraits of historical figures with pictures of birds native to the Netherlands.
+The various pre-Euro banknotes display a wide array of designs, from traditional to modern.
+Most feature portraits of historical figures, such as scientists, political leaders, writers, and artists, alongside scenes of the architecture or landscapes of the issuing country.
+For example, the banknotes of the Finnish markka featured images of well-known Finns like composer Jean Sibelius or folklorist and poet Elias Lönnrot.
+Others focused on natural themes.
+For instance, in 1990, the Netherlands issued new guilder notes replacing the previous series’ portraits of historical figures with images of native birds.

-Modern banknote designs could sometimes lead to trouble.
-In 1993, when the Finnish government introduced its new 20 markkaa banknote, it used a photograph of novelist Väinö Linna on the note, apparently believing that the image was in the public domain.
-In fact, they had failed to compensate the holder of the rights.
-With millions of notes already in circulation, it was impossible to change the design; the government paid 100,000 markkaa (around 17,000 euros) in compensation.
+Modern banknote designs can sometimes cause trouble.
+In 1993, when the Finnish government issued its new 20 markkaa banknote, it featured a photograph of novelist Väinö Linna, apparently believing the image was in the public domain.
+In reality, they had failed to secure the rights holder’s permission.
+With millions of notes already in circulation, it was impossible to amend the design; the government paid 100,000 markkaa (about 17,000 euros) in compensation.

-For some time after the changeover to the Euro, pre-Euro banknotes could be exchanged for Euros.
-In most nations, the period in which this was possible is now over.
-The exact length of time varied from country to country.
-In some cases, it was only a few years, while in others, such as Finland, it was 10 years — the Finnish markka was exchangeable until February 2012.
-In Portugal, the period is still ongoing.
+For some time after switching to the Euro, pre-Euro banknotes could still be exchanged for Euros.
+In most countries, this period has now ended.
+The exact duration varied by country.
+In some instances, it lasted only a few years, while in others, such as Finland, it was 10 years — the Finnish markka remained exchangeable until February 2012.
+In Portugal, the exchange period is still ongoing.
 Escudos can be exchanged for Euros until 2022.